 How to choose between Municipal Credit Union and PenFed

-Municipal Credit Union has lower rates
+Municipal Credit Union has longer repayment terms

 PenFed offers joint applications